deepsweet/start/readme.md

 )
 ```

-And now actual Start code:
+And here is a corresponding Start task:

 ```js
 export const buildPackage = (packageName) => sequence(